ApryseSDK/pdftron-android-samples/NativeCppExample/README.md

     2. Extract and navigate to `/lib/full/` and extract `pdftron.aar` (7-zip or any archiving software will work)
     3. Copy the `libs` folder in to the `app` folder in the projects root
     4. Copy the folders in the `jni` directory into the `PDFTron` folder in the projects root
-    5. Navigate back to the root of the Android SDK download, and copy the `headers` folder into the `app` folder in the projects root
+    5. Copy the `headers` folder found in the root of the SDK download into the `app` folder in the projects root

 After the above steps have been followed, your project structure should look like the following:
 ```
 app/
   src/
   libs/PDFNet.jar
-  headers/   - C++ headers in the subdirs
+  headers/
+    C/
+    Common/
+    FDF/
+    Filters/
+    Impl/
+    PDF/
+    SDF/
   build.gradle
 PDFTron/
   arm64-v8a/libPDFNetC.so